 Before we know the results from your vo2max and threshold tests: What are your conclusions so far?

 Paul Skiba: “I’m extremely happy with my results.
-I do not anticipate anything close to the same improvment in my results for the next two tests though I will be a lot stronger.
+I do not anticipate anything close to the same improvement in my results for the next two tests though I will be a lot stronger.

 This off-season has been a fruitful one in that I’ve identified shortcomings in my nutrition and performance based psychology and taken active steps to improve both of them.

 All of this work along with Jesper’s workouts and structure has brought me to a point where I’m feeling fit, strong, and ready for more.
 I am eagerly anticipating the next phase of training.”